Anhar2/vehicle_detection_classification/README.md

 ## Usage

 1. Run the Flask application:
+    ```sh
-    python3 app.py
+    python app.py
     ```

-2. Open your web browser and go to `http://127.0.0.1:5000`.
+3. Open your web browser and go to `http://127.0.0.1:5000`.

-3. Upload an image to perform object detection and classification.
+4. Upload an image to perform object detection and classification.

 ## File Structure